bring/developer-site/content/api/shipping-guide_2/_index.md

   - title: Formats
     content: |
-      REST XML/JSON over HTTP and SOAP over HTTP.
-The REST/GET interface only supports single consignments, while the SOAP and the REST/POST interfaces can be used for multiple consignments.
+      REST XML/JSON over HTTP.
+The REST/GET interface only supports single consignments, while the REST/POST interfaces can be used for multiple consignments.

 subpages:
   title: Special topics